A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Dynamic Spanner with Worst-Case Expected Update Time

 In the first level of the hierarchy, each vertex is a singleton cluster and each non-sampled vertex picks, among all edges going to neighboring sampled vertices, one edge uniformly at random as its hook.
 Now consider the deletion of some edge $ e = (u, v) $.
 If $ e $ was not the hook of $ u $, then the clustering does not need to be fixed.
 However, if $ e $ was the hook, then the algorithm spends time up to $ O (\deg (u)) $ for picking a new hook, possibly joining a different cluster, and if so informing all neighbors about the cluster change.
-If the adversary deleting $ e $ is oblivious to the random choices of the algorithm, then one can argue that the probability of $ e $ being the hook of $ u $ is $ \tfrac{1}{\deg (u)} $.
-Thus, the expected update time is $ \tfrac{1}{\deg (u)} \cdot \deg (u) = O (1) $.
+If the adversary deleting $ e $ is oblivious to the random choices of the algorithm (both the choice of the sampled singleton clusters and the choice of the hooks), then every edge incident on $ u $ has the same probability of being the hook of $ u $, i.e., the probability of $ e $ being the hook of $ u $ is $ \tfrac{1}{\deg (u)} $.
+Thus, the expected update time is $ \tfrac{1}{\deg (u)} \cdot O (\deg (u)) = O (1) $.